lexaone/dice/README.rst

 Building
 ========

-*Note: This application has only been tested on Linux and compiled successfully against zig 0.6.0.*
+*Note: This application has only been tested on Linux.*

-Dependencies
+Requirements
 ------------

-* zig == 0.6.0
+* zig nightly (please do not use the stable 0.6.0 version)
 * argon2 == 20190702

 Instructions